• Home

 Booth D15

 I am a native Californian and now live in Mission Viejo.
 I started doing mosaics in 2014 when I was retired and needed to do something.
-I love creating something beautiful and people like.
-I have concentrated on animal faces but have also done other subjects: landscapes, a Van Gogh, dragons, abstracts with rocks and more.
-I was in Art-A-Fair in Laguna Beach for the first time in 2023 and am looking forward to the 2025 season.
-You can see my work on my web site: susanashbyarts.com/ and can email: susan.ashbyarts@gmail.com
+I love creating something beautiful that people would enjoy.
+I have concentrated on animal faces but have also done other subjects: a Van Gogh self portrait, dragons, abstracts with rocks and more.
+I was in Laguna Art-A-Fair for the first time in 2023 and am looking forward to the 2026 season.
+You can see my work on my web site: susanashbyarts.com and can email: susan.ashbyarts@gmail.com

 Instagram: ashbyarts23